 [Caption, Introduction, see Captions, Prayers, Etc.]

-We, ________[name], Husband, and ________[name], Wife, make the following statements:
+We, ________[name], Spouse 1, and ________[name], Spouse 2, make the following statements:

 [Signature, Verification, see Captions, Prayers, Etc.]

 Note that this is only a sample petition.
 Each state (and courts within each state) has its own requirements regarding the content, format, and formalities of a joint divorce petition.
 Therefore, you should always refer to the state laws and rules for the court in which you will be filing your petition.
 For more general information, feel free to check out FindLaw's section on divorce.